-15 CODE OF CONDUCT AND SANCTIONS
+15 FIH CODE OF CONDUCT AND SANCTIONS

-- 15.1 The FIH Code of Conduct applies to all Participants (as defined in the Code of Conduct) including all National Association team members and officials, FIH tournament officials and host National Association representatives and the members of the organising committee, in FIH International Events. - 15.2 Appendices 12 and 13 to these Regulations provide further information for the Technical Delegate about the application of the Code of Conduct, Appeal Process, guidelines on sanctions and the Process for Hearing and Determining Any Reported Offence - 15.3 In deciding on the duration of any suspension, the Technical Delegate is limited to the remaining matches in the tournament but, if the Technical Delegate decides that the appropriate penalty may or ought to include the imposition of a suspension that affects matches or should otherwise take effect beyond the conclusion of the competition, the Technical Delegate must, within 3 days of the decision being published, give written notice of the decision to the FIH Chief Executive Officer, who will refer it to the FIH Disciplinary Commissioner to decide on any further period of suspension or other penalty to be imposed. - 15.4 Suspended persons may not enter the field of play or the technical facility areas (including the team benches, coaches' boxes and video tower) until completion of the match or matches comprising the suspension. - 15.5 Subject to Regulation 18 an individual or a team may appeal against any suspension during a tournament.
-At FIH International Events where an FIH Representative has been appointed, the appeal will be referred to an Appeal Jury.
-At an event where there is not an FIH representative, the appeal will be referred to the FIH Chief Executive Officer. - 15.6 Subject to Regulation 18 if an individual or a team wishes to appeal, the Team Manager(s) must give written notice to the Technical Delegate within sixty (60) minutes after the Technical Delegate's decision is published.
-If no appeal is lodged, the decision of the Technical Delegate is final. - 15.7 If an appeal is lodged, the Technical Delegate must immediately inform the FIH Representative and Event Director, if one has been appointed.
-If there is not an FIH Representative or FIH Event Director, the Technical Delegate must advise the FIH Chief Executive Officer.
+- 15.1 The FIH Code of Conduct applies to all Participants (as defined in the Code of Conduct) including all National Association and NOC team members and officials, appointed tournament officials and the members of the organising committee, in the hockey competitions of the Lima 2019 Pan American Games. - 15.2 Appendices 4 and 5 to these Regulations provide further information for the Tournament Director about the application of the Code of Conduct, Appeal Process, guidelines on sanctions and the Process for Hearing and Determining any Reported Offence. - 15.3 In deciding on the duration of any suspension, the Tournament Director is limited to the remaining matches in the tournament but, if the Tournament Director decides that the appropriate penalty may or ought to include the imposition of a suspension that affects matches or should otherwise take effect beyond the conclusion of the competition, the Tournament Director must, within 3 days of the decision being published, give written notice of the decision to the FIH Chief Executive Officer, or his designee, who will refer it to the FIH Disciplinary Commissioner to decide on any further period of suspension or other penalty to be imposed. - 15.4 Suspended persons may not enter the field of play or the technical facility areas (including the team benches, coaches' boxes and video tower) until completion of the match or matches comprising the suspension. - 15.5 Subject to Regulation 18, an individual or a team may appeal against any suspension during a tournament.
+The appeal will be referred to an Appeal Jury. - 15.6 Subject to Regulation 18, if an individual or a team wishes to appeal, the Team Manager(s) must give written notice to the Tournament Director within sixty (60) minutes after the Tournament Director's decision is published.
+If no appeal is lodged within this period, the decision of the Tournament Director is final.

+15.7 If an appeal is lodged, the Tournament Director must immediately inform the PAHF President and PAHF Event Co-ordinator.